ONSdigital/census-website-generator/README.md

 # Census Website Generator
-Static site generator for the Census website
+Static site generator for the Census website.

 The Census Website Generator has been created to work with the [Census Website CMS](https://github.com/ONSdigital/census-website-cms).